 - The consul will be more confident in approving your visa if you can show that you have previously visited other industrialized countries.
 Even if you have an expired visa for USA, Canada, Japan, Australia or New Zealand lying in an old passport, it would be useful to photocopy those and bring them during your appointment

 - For first time visitors, most (if not all) Schengen country embassies don’t issue a visa with a validity that’s a little bit more than your travel duration.
 It becomes easier though to get longer validities from the second Schengen visa onwards.
 1-year multiple entry visas are not unheard of.
-2-year visas are possible as well for nationalities like Filipinos and Indonesians but these require permission from the home country and may require a bit of time to process
+2-year Schengen visas are possible as well for nationalities like Filipinos and Indonesians but these require permission from the home country and may require a bit of time to process.

 - If you are applying through an embassy, standard processing time is usually 4 or 5 working days except for other nationalities (refer to this list) in which case the processing time may take 10 to 15 working days.
 If you are applying via the VFS / BLS; the processing time is usually standardized to 15 working days.
 But from experience, even applications lodged at the visa processing centres can take as little as 3 to 4 working days to be issued.